 Walk, ride a Bike or take the Bus

 Go Green RIT…The RIT campus is pedestrian friendly, so choose to walk!
-A new bicycle program will be initiated this year with increased bike parking amenities and new bike routes.
-Campus shuttle services have been significantly enhanced and arefree to university members.
+We have many bike parking amenities and bike routes.
+Campus shuttle services are free to university members.
 Campus shuttles provide service to on campus academic, housing and commercial/restaurant areas.
-In addition, starting this Fall, shuttle service to the Park Point commercial district and other shopping areas nearby are available.
-Check out the new bus schedules starting Fall 2008.
+Check out the latest bus schedules.

 Read the Parking Notifications

 The Parking Office sends out notifications related to service updates, registration and permit sales, special events and lot closures via the RIT Message Center.
 Make sure you have opted in to receive direct emails from the myRIT Message Center.
-Another option is to check the parking website – starting September 1st some major changes will be in effect; refer to the Fall 2008 Parking Regulation Changes and Information.
+Another option is to check the parking website for news.

 Register your vehicle